tucher/JsonFusion/README.md

 No dynamic allocations inside the library.
 You choose your storage: `std::array`, fixed-size char buffers, or dynamic containers (`std`-compatible).

 Works with forward-only input/output iterators: you can parse from a stream or byte-by-byte without building a big buffer first, and serialize byte-by-byte with full control and no intermediate buffers.

 Plays well with -fno-exceptions / -fno-rtti style builds.

 **Configurable dependencies**: By default uses external fast float parsers/serializers.
-Define `JSONFUSION_USE_FAST_FLOAT=0` to depend only on PFR + C stdlib for floats handling, reducing binary size for embedded builds.
+Define `JSONFUSION_USE_FAST_FLOAT=0` to switch to in-house tiny implementations, reducing binary size for embedded builds.

 **Your structs define everything**: On tiny microcontrollers without floating-point support, just don’t use float/double in your struct definitions.
 In that case the float parsing code is never instantiated or compiled into the binary; there is no special global configuration needed.
 The same applies to dynamic lists/strings.

 ### C Interoperability

 Add JSON parsing to legacy C codebases **without modifying your C headers**.
 JsonFusion works with plain C structs using external annotations in a separate C++ translation unit:

 ```c
 // structures.h - Pure C header, unchanged